 The Banking/Finance Administrative Assistant Test measures basic math skills in candidates for entry-level tellers and loan officers.
 Before you invest time and money to train a new employee, test your applicants for:

 This test provides the answers you need to make informed hiring and promotion decisions.

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the BANKING category section of our site.

-The Administrative Assistant solution is for entry-level clerical positions that interact with external or internal customers.
+The Banking/Finance Administrative Assistant Test solution is for entry-level clerical positions that interact with external or internal customers.
 Sample tasks for these jobs include, but are not limited to: answering telephones, managing files and records, sorting mail, greeting customers, and collaborating with co-workers on projects.
 Potential job titles that use this solution are: Administrative Assistant, Administrative Specialist, Receptionist, and Secretary.

 Job Level: Entry Level

 Typing Skills: This is a measure of speed and accuracy in typing text presented on the computer screen.
 The overall score is based on the total number of keystrokes, time taken, and number of errors made when typing six passages.
 The following method is used to determine the Net Words Per Minute score: Net Words Per Minute = ((Gross Words Per Minute * Time Taken) – Total Errors) / Time Taken.

 Achievement Orientation: This measures the potential for success in entry-level jobs.
 This scale measures self-esteem and developmental indicators of success in entry-level customer service jobs through questions regarding developmental influences, self-esteem, work history, and work-related values and attitudes.